Prepare to Educate

 Positioning yourself as a Scissors Educator has many long-term advantages to achieving a strong business model and becoming a contributing adviser to your customers.
 Making changes to your presentation is the natural progression to being successful and when you get objections it is important to remember these are mere requests to justify your statements.
 Do not underestimate your background, experience and knowledge of a scissors physical function because it far exceeds that of most any hair cutter.

-Falling victim along with other associates or predecessors that have had a couple of objections and given in to remiss and the uninformed allowing them to set the standards is unacceptable.
-Here is the good news!
+Falling victim along with your predecessors that have heard a couple of objections and then given in to remiss, allowing a mishmash of standards is unacceptable Here is the good news!
 I am sharing these guidelines that have been used by me thousands of times and for decades because they work.
 I mean “they really work, and it was a tremendous advantage for my business model over that of my competitors that considered being a Scissors Educator to be outside of their boundaries.

 Here is a quote from a sharpener that is in my opinion way too common within the scissors industry that epitomizes and makes my point of the tail wagging the dog.